2019 Mercedes-Benz A-Class sedan spy shots

 Mercedes-Benz A Sedan concept, 2017 Shanghai auto showEnlarge Photo

-A direct preview came in the form of the A Sedan concept unveiled at April’s 2017 Shanghai auto show, albeit in AMG trim.
+A direct preview came in the form of the A Sedan concept unveiled at April’s 2017 Shanghai Auto Show, albeit a preview in AMG guise.
 Our spy shots show a prototype for the regular A-Class sedan, and so far it looks like the car is shaping up to be virtually indistinguishable from the concept.

 Mercedes dealers in the United States have reportedly been shown the final design.
 The car is expected on sale in the fall of 2018, as a 2019 model, and to be positioned below the CLA which lists from about $33k.
 Sadly, the A-Class hatchback is not due here.